 Welcome to my world!

-As one soul, I play many roles in life – social innovator, author, speaker, global activist, leader, consultant, trainer, synnervator, human ecologist, philosopher, father, folk singer, theatre director, rugby trainer, husband, energy worker…
+As one soul, I play many roles in life – social innovator, author, educator, speaker, global activist, leader, entrepreneur, consultant, trainer, synnervator, human ecologist, philosopher, father, folk singer, husband, energy worker…

 I loved that tractor!